puppetlabs/puppet-docs/source/puppetdb/1/spec_catalog_wire_format.markdown

 `aliases`

-: List of strings. **Every** alias for the resource, including the value of its [name/namevar][namevar] and any extra names added with the `"alias"` metaparameter.
+: List of strings.
+Includes **every** alias for the resource, including the value of its [name/namevar][namevar] and any extra names added with the `"alias"` metaparameter.

 `exported`

 : Boolean.
-Whether this is an exported resource.
+Whether or not this is an exported resource.

 `file`